Medicare Advantage Insurance Denial

 Medicare Advantage is a lucrative market for health insurance companies.
 A study published in Feb 2023 showed that MA gross margins per enrollee were double or more that of other types of health insurance plans in 2021 (the most recent year data was available).
 Specifically, gross margins per enrollee were $1,730 for the Medicare Advantage market, $745 for the individual non-employer market, $689 for the group employer market, and $768 for the Medicaid managed care market.

 The government gives incentives to Medicare Advantage insurance companies based on bonus points from the Quality Bonus Program.
 The ACA created this program based on a 5-star rating system (see below) to encourage insurers to provide high quality care to enrollees.
-Government spending on bonus payments has increased every year since 2015 and is projected to reach $12.8 billion in 2023, And in 2023, 85% of MA participants are enrolled in plans that receive bonus payments.
+Government spending on bonus payments has increased every year since 2015 and reached $15 billion in 2023.
+And in 2023, 85% of MA participants were enrolled in plans that receive bonus payments.
 Although payments per member vary by specific MA insurer, some are substantial.
-For example, Kaiser is expected to receive $523 for a member, UnitedHealthcare is expected to get $439 for an enrollee, and Cigna is expected to receive $432 for a member in 2023.
+For example, Kaiser was expected to receive $523 for a member, UnitedHealthcare was expected to get $439 for an enrollee, and Cigna was expected to receive $432 for a member in 2023.

 What Types of Medicare Advantage Plans Can I Choose From?